 Hiking backpacks are also tough.
 They're made to handle the outdoors and every kind of weather.

-A travel backpack must have durable, weatherproof materials and best-in-class zippers and buckles.
-You can't have any part of your bag fail when you're halfway around the world and can't get it fixed or replaced.
+A travel backpack must have durable, water-resistant materials, best-in-class zippers, and buckles.
+Your pack can't fail when you're halfway around the world and can't get it fixed or replaced.

 Tortuga Travel Backpacks

-After experiencing the shortcomings of our old luggage, we set out to create the ultimate travel backpack.
+After experiencing the shortcomings of our luggage, we set out to create the ultimate travel backpack.

-We've spent the past decade designing bags.
+We've spent the past decade designing travel gear.
 That work led to the Outbreaker Backpack.

-The Outbreaker comes in two, carry-on-friendly sizes: 35L for international travel and 45L for US travel.
-The Outbreaker opens from the front and has multiple pockets and compartments for easy access including a laptop compartment, organizer pocket, internal mesh pockets, and two external water bottle pockets.
-For more organization, add a set of three Outbreaker Packing Cubes.
+The Outbreaker Backpack comes in two, carry-on-friendly sizes: 35L for international travel and 45L for domestic (US) travel.
+The Outbreaker Backpack opens from the front and has multiple pockets and compartments for easy access, including a laptop compartment, organizer pocket, internal mesh pockets, and two external water bottle pockets.
+For more organization, add the Outbreaker Packing Cubes.

-The Outbreaker is the first travel backpack with a height-adjustable suspension system.
+The Outbreaker Backpack is the first travel pack with a height-adjustable suspension system.
 By adjusting the location of the shoulder straps, you can find the perfect fit for you.
-The cushioned backpack straps and waist belt will make the Outbreaker feel light no matter what you're carrying.
+The cushioned backpack straps and hip strap will make the Outbreaker feel light no matter what you're carrying.

-The Outbreaker's is made of VX21, a waterproof sailcloth originally designed for the sails of racing boats.
+Our travel backpacks are made of VX21, waterproof sailcloth originally designed for the sails of racing boats.
 The sailcloth fabric is strong and will stand up to any weather.
-The water-resistant YKK AquaGuard zippers will prevent rain from getting to your clothes or computer.
+The water-resistant YKK zippers will prevent rain from getting to your clothes or computer.

 The padded laptop compartment keeps your computer dry and separated from the rest of your stuff.
 Two padded sleeves can hold your laptop and a tablet.

-For additional security, the Outbreaker's zippers can be locked with small, TSA-approved padlocks.
+The Outbreaker's zippers can be locked with small, TSA-approved padlocks for additional security.

-The Outbreaker is the result of a decade spent making travel backpacks, traveling with those bags, then making better bags.
-We've also heard feedback from travelers who have carried their travel backpacks to 100+ countries and around the world.
+The Outbreaker is the result of twelve years spent making travel backpacks, traveling with those bags, then making better bags.
+We've also heard feedback from travelers who have carried their bags to 100+ countries and around the world.